mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 **Indexing**

-The ``ComponentInfo`` object is accessed by an index going from 0 to the number of components (including the instrument iteself). **ALL Detector Indexes have a Component Index which is the EXACT same representation**, this is an important point to understand.
+The ``ComponentInfo`` object is accessed by an index going from 0 to the number of components (including the instrument iteself). **The component index for a detector is EQUAL to the detector index**, this is an important point to understand.
 In other words, a detector with a Detector Index of 5, for the purposes of working with a ``DetectorInfo`` and  will have a Component Index of 5, when working with a ``ComponentInfo``.
 Explained in yet another way: The first 0 - n components referenced in the ``ComponentInfo`` are detectors, where n is the total number of detectors.
-This gurantee can be leveraged to provide speedups, as some of the examples will show.
+This guarantee can be leveraged to provide speedups, as some of the examples will show.

 A ``ComponentID`` for compatiblity with older code, and be extracted from ``ComponentInfo::componentID(componentIndex)``, but such calls should be avoided where possible.

 It is also possible to use the method ``componentInfo.indexOf(componentID)`` to get the index for a particular component ID.
 However, this is a call to a lookup in an unordered map, so is an expensive calculation which should be avoided where possible.

-**One should NEVER expose a Component Index or Detector Index through a public facing (python, gui, ...) to an end user**.
+**One should NEVER expose a Component Index or Detector Index through a user facing interface, such an algorithm or fit function.**.
 Detector Index and Component Indexes are internal concepts for fast enumeration.
 It is however desirable to translate from a ``ComponentIndex`` via ``ComponentInfo::indexOf`` to as early as possible and in such a way to avoid repeated calls to this method, as stated above.
 Likewise, conversion back to a ``ComponentIndex``, if so required, should be done as infrequently and, as late as possible.

 Below is an example refactoring.